Season Number: | 35 |

 Prior to the start of the season, Darrell Hammond, who was the last cast member from the 1990s, left the show.
 At the time, Hammond became the longest-running cast member with a total of 14 seasons, though he would later be surpassed by Kenan Thompson in 2017.
 Following Hammond's departure, featured players Michaela Watkins and Casey Wilson were both let go from the show after the finale of the previous season.
 Wilson had been on the show for two seasons, while Watkins had been on for only one.[3]
 To account for the absences of Watkins and Wilson, the show brought in two new female featured players as replacements, comedian and writer Nasim Pedrad of The Groundlings and stand-up comic Jenny Slate.[4]
 Abby Elliott and Bobby Moynihan remained as featured players.

-This would be the final season for longtime cast member Will Forte, who had been with the cast for 8 seasons since 2002.[4]
-This would also be the only season for featured player Jenny Slate, who was let go at the end of the season.[5]
+This would be the final season for longtime cast member Will Forte, who had been on the show for 8 seasons since 2002.[5]
+This would also be the only season for Slate, who was let go at the end of the season.[6]

 Repertory players